openenclave/openenclave/doc/refman/md/thread_8h_a58ef319c60aade7affcf2048a268e6cd_1a58ef319c60aade7affcf2048a268e6cd.md

 ---
 # oe_rwlock_try_wrlock()

-Tries to acquire a write lock on a readers-writer lock.
+Try to acquire a write lock on a readers-writer lock.

 ## Syntax